ENROLLING IN HOSPICE

 What if I start hospice and change my mind?

 Studies show that women and men who choose hospice care can live an average of 30 days longer than those who don’t.
-If your condition improves and you no longer need or want hospice services, we’ll discharge you from hospice care.
+If your condition improves and you no longer need or want hospice services, they’ll discharge you from hospice care.
 You can return to hospice care at any time that you’re eligible for services again.

 Decades of experience has taught us that every person has unique needs and desires at the end of life.
 This is your journey, your life to live, and your choice to make – beginning with which hospice provider you want to walk this journey with you.